artefactual-labs/am-do-2-atom-do/README.md

 ![image](images/enhanced_do.png)

-The enhanced display includes more information per representation and the ability to download the AIP and original file in Archivematica if the user has permission and if the metadata to facilitate that request is present in the first place.
+The enhanced display includes more information about each digital object representation as well as the ability to download the AIP and the originally ingested file from Archivematica (if the user has permission and if the metadata to facilitate that request is present in AtoM in the first place).

 ![image](/images/download_do.png)

-The enhanced digital object metadata feature will work for users of integrated Archivematica and AtoM installations from release 2.7 forward.
-All the digital objects they may have ingested into Archivematica and described in AtoM prior to the upgrade will not be displayed.
+The enhanced digital object metadata and original file download feature will work for users of integrated Archivematica and AtoM installations from release 2.7 forward.
+However, this does not apply to all the digital objects they may have ingested into Archivematica and described in AtoM prior to the upgrade.
 That's the gap this script is intended to address.

 # Methodology